guillaumeblanc/ozz-animation/README.md

 Supported platforms
 -------------------

 Ozz is tested on Linux, Mac OS and Windows, for x86, x86-64 and ARM architectures.
-The run-time code (ozz_base, ozz_animation, ozz_geometry) depends only on c++11, the standard CRT and has no OS specific code, portability to any other platform shouldn't be an issue.
+The run-time code (ozz_base, ozz_animation, ozz_geometry) depends only on c++11, on the C and the C++ standard libraries, and has no OS specific code.
+Portability to any other platform shouldn't be an issue.

 Samples, tools and tests depend on external libraries (glfw, tinygltf, Fbx SDK, jsoncpp, gtest, ...), which could limit portability.